kittsville/Chomskey/README.md

 Q. Why make this?

 A. It started with my boyfriend (a linguist) mentioning the problem of doing work at uni when there isn't a keyboard layout installed that lets you type IPA symbols.
 While there's [this](http://westonruter.github.io/ipa-chart/keyboard/) amazing tool it doesn't have the same ease of typing with [UCL's IPA keyboard layout](http://www.phon.ucl.ac.uk/resource/phonetics/) installed.
+Rather than hard-coding the IPA in I decided to make it capable of handling any layout given a JSON config file.

 ---